Constraining the Thin Disc Initial Mass Function using Galactic Classical Cepheids: Results

 \section{Results}

 The three evaluation methods described in the previous section have been applied to Cepheids and Tycho-2 data.
-Notice that each of these methods is dominated by a specific range of masses.
+We note that each of these methods is dominated by a specific range of masses.
 Whereas in the absolute Cepheid count method the dominant masses are in the range 3-15 $M_\odot$, that is in the mass range of our Cepheids, in the likelihood method the most dominant objects are the low mass stars in Tycho-2 catalogue.
-And, in a complementary way, the resulting probabilities in the bayesian method are influenced by both low and intermediate mass.
+And, in a complementary way, the resulting probabilities in the Bayesian method are influenced by both low and intermediate mass.

-In figure \ref{CphCounts} we present the comparison of the absolute Cepheid counts as part of the first evaluation method.
-We can see how the Default Model (DM), which use Kroupa-Haywood IMF, nicely fits the observational data with a $\chi^2=0.4$ while Haywood-Robin IMF (HRV) and Salpeter IMF (SV) are more than $5\sigma$ away from the observed data with $\chi^2=32$ and $\chi^2=55$ respectively.
-Thus, our first evaluation method place the Kroupa-Haywood IMF as the best to reproduce the absolute Galactic Cepheid counts.
-We want to emphasize that although \cite{Czekaj2014} showed that the extinction model can play a significant role in star count comparisons, our analysis shown in figure 5 does not critically depend on it.
-However it has to be taken into account that Marshall's extinction model covers only about half of the Galactic plane ($|l|\leq 100^{\circ}$), so any difference between extinction models should come from this area.
-In a similar way, we have checked that, in terms of star count computation, the already reported Marshall underestimation of extinction (e.g. \citealt{Czekaj2014}) at short heliocentric distances compensates the underestimation of Drimmel's model with regards to Marshall's model at distances larger than about 1 kpc.
-We would need more accurate extinction maps (for example from future Gaia Data) to treat more robustly the absolute Cepheid counts in the solar neighbourhood.
+In Figure \ref{CphCounts}, we present the comparison of the absolute Cepheid counts as part of the first evaluation method.
+We can see how the DM, which uses Kroupa-Haywood IMF, nicely fits the observational data with a $\chi^2=0.4,$ while Haywood-Robin IMF (HRV) and Salpeter IMF (SV) are more than $5\sigma$ away from the observed data with $\chi^2=32$ and $\chi^2=55,$ respectively.
+Thus, our first evaluation method places the Kroupa-Haywood IMF as the best to reproduce the absolute Galactic Cepheid counts.
+We emphasize that, although \cite{Czekaj2014} showed that the extinction model can play a significant role in star count comparisons, our analysis shown in Figure 5 does not critically depend on it.
+However it should be noted that Marshall's extinction model covers only about half of the Galactic plane ($|l|\leq 100^{\circ}$), so any difference between extinction models should come from this area.
+In a similar way, we have checked that, in terms of star count computation, the already reported Marshall underestimation of extinction (e.g. \citealt{Czekaj2014}) at short heliocentric distances compensates the underestimation of Drimmel's model with regards to Marshall's model at distances that are larger than about 1 kpc.
+We would need more accurate extinction maps (for example from future Gaia Data) to treat the absolute Cepheid counts in the solar neighbourhood more robustly.